TrademarkTrademark

 Four drivers come up in nearly every migration conversation:

 The free tier is gone.
 HashiCorp's legacy HCP Terraform Free plan reached end-of-life on March 31, 2026.
-The replacement free experience caps out at 500 managed resources — a single EKS cluster with networking, IAM, and add-ons consumes that quickly.
+The replacement free experience caps out at 500 managed resources.
+A single EKS cluster with networking, IAM, and add-ons consumes that quickly.
 Teams that built real workflows on the free tier now have to pay RUM rates or move.

 RUM pricing decouples cost from value.
 As of early 2026, HCP Terraform's published tiers are Essentials at $0.10, Standard at $0.47, and Premium at $0.99 per resource per month.
 The bill grows with the size of your state files, not with how much you use the platform.
-A team that doubles its managed resources doubles (or more) its bill — even if run volume stays flat.
+A team that doubles its managed resources doubles (or more) its bill, even if run volume stays flat.
 We've broken down the full model in our Scalr vs Terraform Cloud pricing analysis.

 No OpenTofu, no Terragrunt.
 HCP Terraform runs Terraform only.
 If your organization is hedging against the BSL license by adopting OpenTofu, or has teams standardized on Terragrunt, Terraform Cloud can't run those workloads at all.